quannguyen201294/datasciencecoursera/README.md

 # datasciencecoursera
-A repo for Data Science course on Coursera that linked with RStudio
+A repo for Data Science courses on Coursera that linked with RStudio